Etihad in final talks to buy India carrier stake

 On Monday, Kingfisher said it was looking to restart operations and would arrange funding itself.
 The carrier said it would discuss a full recapitalisation plan with a small group of bankers.

 Kingfisher will need about 4.25 billion rupees to restart according to its plan, said Shyamal Acharya, a deputy managing director at State Bank of India (SBI.NS), the country’s top lender and the lead bank to Kingfisher.
-(Additional reporting by Swati Pandey in MUMBAI; Writing by Devidutta Tripathy; Editing by David Cowell and Hans-Juergen Peters)
+(Additional reporting by Swati Pandey in MUMBAI; Writing by Devidutta Tripathy; Editing by David Cowell)